 Although the regulations use the term “immediately after” when referring to the post-casualty value, we recognize that taxpayers’ ability to determine the decrease in the fair market values of their properties, as a result of a disaster, may be restricted by lack of access to the properties and the need to remove water from flooded properties.
 Under these circumstances, the decrease in fair market value would take into account additional damage sustained to the property as a result of delays due to legal and physical restrictions to taxpayers’ access to their property and the need to remove standing water from the properties.

 (03/09) Q: If a taxpayer owns several parcels of real estate that are damaged by a federally declared disaster, may the taxpayer elect under § 165(i) to claim a casualty loss on one property in the prior year and a casualty loss on other property in the current year?

-A: If a taxpayer elects under § 165(i) to deduct in the prior tax year losses attributable to a federally declared disaster, the taxpayer must report all related losses that qualify for the election on the prior year tax return (original or amended).
-See § 1.165-11(d) of the Income Tax Regulations.
+A: If a taxpayer elects under § 165(i) to deduct a disaster loss sustained in the disaster year on an original or on an amended return for the preceding year, the taxpayer must report all related losses that qualify for the election on the preceding year return.
+See § 1.165-11T(c) of the Income Tax Regulations.

 (6/1/07) Q: A homeowners/condo association sustained a loss from a disaster and made a special assessment on owners to replace uninsured property.
 May the homeowners claim the special assessment as a casualty loss?